 Indicate input material Recycled or re-used input material to total material

-FY 23 FY 22
+FY 24 FY 23

 None 0% 0%

-4. Of the products and packaging reclaimed at end of life of products, amount (in metric tonnes) reused, recycled, and safely disposed:
+4. Of the products and packaging reclaimed at end of life of products, amount (in metric tonnes) reused, recycled, and safely disposed, as per the following format:

 We ensure that our packaging materials plastic waste including Multi-Layer Plastic have a safe disposal at the end of life.
-During the financial year ended March 31, 2023, we have collected 1209 MT of post-consumer plastic waste across India.
+During the reporting period, we have collected 1835 MT of post-consumer plastic waste across India.